damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 ## Mentions

-The [#mentions-of-gitlab](https://gitlab.slack.com/messages/mentions-of-gitlab/) slack channel tracks mentions of GitLab across multiple sources.
+The [#mentions-of-gitlab](https://gitlab.slack.com/messages/mentions-of-gitlab/) chat channel tracks mentions of GitLab across multiple sources.
 This allows us to respond to user requests across various platforms.

 We currently track the following sources for GitLab mentions: